Vaginal Mesh Litigation Status

 Transvaginal Mesh MDLs in Federal Court

 Federal lawsuits involving surgical mesh manufactured by C.R.
-Bard, American Medical Systems (AMS), Ethicon/Johnson & Johnson, Boston Scientific, Coloplast and Cook Medical are currently consolidated for pretrial proceedings as part of six different MDLs, or multidistrict litigations.
+Bard, American Medical Systems (AMS), Ethicon/Johnson & Johnson, Boston Scientific, Coloplast, Cook Medical and Neomedic are currently consolidated for pretrial proceedings as part of seven different MDLs, or multidistrict litigations.

 An Mentor ObTape litigation was centralized for coordinated handling, as a growing number of complaints were filed after the bladder sling was removed from the market in 2006, just three years after it was introduced.
 Following several years of litigation, settlements have been reached in most of the Mentor ObTape lawsuits.

-The currently pending federal MDLs established for products made by other companies are centralized before U.S. District Judge Joseph R. Goodwin in the Southern District of West Virginia, and a series of early trial dates, known as “bellwether” cases, are have been scheduled to help the parties gauge the relative strengths and weaknesses of their cases.
+The currently pending federal MDLs established for products made by other companies are centralized before U.S. District Judge Joseph R. Goodwin in the Southern District of West Virginia, and a series of early trial dates, known as “bellwether” cases, are being held to help the parties gauge the relative strengths and weaknesses of their cases.

 Vaginal Mesh Trial Status

-Vaginal mesh trials are scheduled throughout 2014, with a number of cases expected to begin back-to-back to demonstrate how different juries may respond to similar evidence and testimony that is offered in lawsuits that are representative of a large number of cases pending throughout the country.
+Vaginal mesh trials are scheduled throughout 2014, with outcomes likely to provide insight into how different juries may respond to similar evidence and testimony that is offered in lawsuits that are representative of a large number of cases pending throughout the country.
+While the outcomes of these bellwether trials are not binding on other cases, they are likely to influence continuing negotiations to settle lawsuits.

-A series of four trials involving Bard Avaulta lawsuits began in mid-2013.
+A series of trials involving Bard Avaulta lawsuits began in mid-2013.
 In the first case, a jury awarded the plaintiff $2 million in damages, including punitive damages.
 During the first day of trial in the second case, an agreement to settle the Bard Avaulta case was reached, avoiding another potentially substantial jury award.
+The third case was also settled shortly before trial was set to begin

 At least two state court transvaginal mesh lawsuits have made it to trial in the litigation, with one trial on-going in New Jersey state court and a second case in California state court resulting in a $5.5 million damage award in July 2012.
 Additionalvaginal mesh trials are scheduled throughout 2013.